Maryam0330/Python-Repo/README.md

   In this program, we are going to check whether the entered email is valid or not.
 - [Project 9: **Password generator** -](https://github.com/Maryam0330/Python-Repo/blob/main/password_generator.py
   )
-  This program randomly builds a simple password generator in Python.
+  A simple program that randomly generates a password using Python.